Why do it at all?

 Bikes are fairly simple things and as such are reasonably reliable with care.
 The more common things you might experience can include:

 - Gears hopping or not changing smoothly.
-After 1,000 miles cables will stretch and the chain will gather dirt, so learn how to tweak your gears.
+After 1,000 miles cables will stretch and the chain will gather dirt, so learn how to tweak your gears and make sure to keep your chain clean & oiled.

 - Broken spokes, especially on the rear wheel which takes the load.
 These seem more common than I'd ever realised; I've spoken to several LEJOG'ers who've experienced this.
 Spokes are not something people normally think about when buying a bike, but if you pay attention to making sure you have a good strong wheel before you go then you shouldn't have any problems.

-I was unlucky and had a few other issues too such as a snapped pedal, a broken wheel rim, loose spokes, and a cracked tyre.
+I was unlucky on my LEJOG trip and had a few other issues too such as a snapped pedal (yes really!), a broken wheel rim, loose spokes, and a cracked tyre.
 My chain also jumped off the cogs 5 or 6 times.
 The snapped pedal was a freak, whilst the wheel rim and tyre might be related to the spoke issue I had early in the ride as well as my weight (I'm not light!).
 I also had a snapped chain at one point, although that was easy to fix by the roadside with the right tools.

 Many bike shops, including the high street chains, run bike maintenance classes.
 Even if it's just a 1 hour overview session then it's worth attending one of these before you set off - especially if you'll be riding LEJOG solo.
 They do generally only cover the basics such as repairing a puncture (and not often how to change a spoke or adjust a weird design brake - the two things I'd have benefitted from!) but they can be a great refresher with fresh tips to pick up even if you already know most of it.